qnq9yy/hpc-batch-sim/README.md

 This script will:
 - Generate a temporary Docker container running your batch simulation
 - Check that the Flask API /health endpoint is reachable
-- Confirm that the API reports the correct job configuration.
+- Confirm that the API reports the correct job configuration

 Note:
-- The smoke test does not require any additional input; it uses default environment variables defined in .env.example.
+- The smoke test does not require any additional input; it uses default environment variables defined in .env.example
-- It is designed to run on a clean system to ensure reproducibility.
+- It is designed to run on a clean system to ensure reproducibility
 - If port 8080 is in use, stop the conflicting container:
 ```bash
 docker ps